Get

 All this information helps dogs get to know one another and identify dogs they’ve already met, which is why butt-sniffing is a form of greeting among canines.
 It’s important to let your dog sniff another dog in a pair (not in a group as this can cause overstimulation) unless any aggressive behavior occurs or one of the dogs seems stressed by the greeting.

 Butt-sniffing is also a way to determine which dog is dominant and which is submissive.
 The dominant dog sniffs first, and the submissive dog sniffs second.
 Dominant dogs also have control over when the sniff-sesh is finished, and they may mark this with a growl.
-Sometimes, shyer dogs don’t want to share much information about themselves, so they’ll sit down to prevent the other dog from getting a bigger whiff.
+Sometimes, shyer dogs do not want to share much information about themselves, so they’ll sit down to prevent the other dog from getting a bigger whiff.

 Finally, butt sniffing, to a dog, is a more polite form of greeting than getting up in another dog’s face.
 In the canine world, this kind of greeting is perceived as a threat.